 Regardless of what you select, be sure that the material offers a hook that students can connect to their reading and is a purposeful use of class time.

-You may also want students to share their learning as a way to wrap up your novel unit.
+You may also want students to share their learning to wrap up your novel unit.
 This can be especially powerful when students read different books than their peers.

 Projects and group discussions are both common ways students are asked to share their experiences.
 However, many others exist and might be a better fit.
 Finding an engaging post-novel activity doesn't have to mean tons of prep or a boring book report.
 There are so many other great post-novel activities that your readers will actually enjoy!